 - 2 tsp vanilla extract

-- 15 oz can pumpkin puree (not the pumpkin pie mix)
+- 15 oz can of pumpkin puree not the pumpkin pie filling

 - 4 eggs

 - 2 2/3 cup flour

 - 2/3 cup dark cocoa powder